ArcanaFramework/arcana/docs/source/processing.rst

   $ arcana derive 'myuni-xnat//myproject:training' freesurfer/recon-all  --reprocess

-To ingore differences between pipeline versions you can use the ``ignore`` method
+To ingore differences between pipeline configurations you can use the :meth:`.Dataset.ignore` method

 .. code-block:: python